petli/codplayer/README.md

 Each CD is stored in a directory of its own, with the raw PCM data and the table of contents stored in files.
-The format of the database is described in the documentation for the class codplayer.db.Database.
+The format of the database is described in the documentation for the class `codplayer.db.Database`.
 The disc database must be accessible in the file system of the player.